-The NTI UNIMUX-nXm-U (formerly referred to as ST-nXm-USBV-U) is a multi-user / USB KVM Switch, (n= number of users, m= number of CPUs).
-It allows multiple users (up to 8), each with USB user devices and monitor, to communicate directly with any WINDOWS, MAC and/or SUN USB CPU (up to 32) connected to the switch.
+The NTI UNIMUX-nXm-UHD is a High Density USB VGA KVM Matrix Switch, (n= number of users, m= number of CPUs).
+It allows up to four users, each with USB user devices and monitor, to communicate directly with any WINDOWS, MAC and/or SUN USB CPU (up to 32) connected to the switch.
 These CPUs can be file servers, web servers, etc. The auto-boot circuitry in the UNIMUX USB KVM switch allows all CPUs to boot simultaneously without keyboard and/or mouse error.